Skip to content

 We Don't Need Meat.

 Here’s the thing.
 There isn’t one study that proves or even indicates that we need meat to survive as a species.
 We don’t.
 Period.
-(Want to learn more about the intriguing philosophy behind this human condition?
+(Want to learn more about the intriguing philosophy that we need meat and our human belief system?
 Check out, Beyond Carnism by Melanie Joy, Ph.D.)
 Or looking for more nutrition science evidence to support these statements?
-My trusted go-to resource for almost a decade is NutritionFacts.org founded by Dr. Michael Greger.
-This unparalleled service has no commercial ties.
+My trusted go-to resource for over a decade is NutritionFacts.org founded by Dr. Michael Greger.
+This unparalleled research service has no commercial ties.

 So, what about our dogs?
 Same, same.
-We wrangle across the virtual table and even witness outright bullying to caring animal lovers who dare to share their vegan dog success stories.
-These same misinformed people even challenge highly-educated and experienced veterinarians and Board Certified Veterinary Nutritionists!
+We wrangle across the virtual table and even witness outright bullying to caring animal lovers who dare to share their vegan dog diet success stories.
+These same misinformed people even challenge highly-educated and experienced veterinarians and Board Certified Veterinary Nutritionists.
+Human beliefs are tough to change even when presented with factual evidence.

 Veterinary Professionals

-After years of interviews and meetings, I have a deep respect for veterinary professionals who are doing their best day after day and fielding questions from thousands of people on the topic of canine nutrition.
-There are no simple answers, and in fact, this subject (combined with plant-based nutrition) is extremely complex considering the diversity of breeds, genetics and the evolution of our domestic dog's diet to reflect their ability to digest starches.
+Following several years of interviews and meetings, I have a deep respect for veterinary professionals who are doing their best day after day as they field questions from thousands of people on the topic of canine nutrition.
+There are no simple answers.
+This subject (combined with the emerging research in plant-based nutrition) is extremely complex considering the diversity of breeds, genetics along with recent evidence proving the evolution of our domestic dogs' ability to digest starches.

-“Have you ever seen one study that proves dogs cannot thrive on a vegan diet?”
+“Have you ever seen one study that proves dogs cannot thrive on a plant-based diet?”

 Hungry to learn more about our dog's evolution and diet?
 We've dished up more here and here.